gristlabs/grainjs/docs/misc.md

 This function builds and returns a DOM element.
-When this element is _disposed_, it will log the `"Good bye, link!"` message, and will run `isSmallObs.dispose()`, which is important to avoid a leak (what else would have the responsibility to dispose `isSmallObs`?)
+When this element is _disposed_, it will log the `"Good bye, link!"` message, and will run `isSmallObs.dispose()`, which is important to avoid a leak -- what else would have the responsibility to dispose `isSmallObs`?
+(Actually, there is an alternative answer to this question with [dom.create](#functional-components).)

 (By the way, in this case, you could use `dom.cls('small-link', use => !use(isBigObs))`.
 Then you don't need `isSmallObs`, and there is nothing to dispose.)